Sourdough Blackberry Lavender Scones with Lavender Glaze

 FAQ's:

-All-purpose flour is typically used, but you can substitute with whole wheat flour or gluten-free flour if needed.
+All-purpose flour is the standard choice.
+You can swap in some whole wheat flour for a heartier texture, or use a gluten-free blend if needed.

-They should be golden brown and a toothpick inserted into the center should come out clean.
+They should be lightly golden on top, and a toothpick inserted in the center should come out clean.

-Store them in an airtight container at room temperature for up to 2 days, or refrigerate for up to a week.
-Reheat before serving.
+Keep them in an airtight container at room temperature for up to 2 days, or refrigerate for up to a week.
+Warm them slightly before serving.

 Other Scone Recipes you will love: